sharpart555/nexline/README.md

 # Nexline
 Reading stream or string line by line
+* Lightweight
+* Small memory foot print

 ## Why I made this?
-Node.js's default readline module is great but it's pause() method does not work immediately.
+Node.js's default readline module is great but it's `pause()` method does not work immediately.

+I made some wrapper to fix that issue before, but it was not enough.

 Even if it works immediately, it is still inconvenient.